Gilles J. Guillemin

+In 2024, The final report cleared Prof Guillemin of research misconduct.
+Today he works in private research industry.

 Life

 Born in Dijon, France in January 1967, Guillemin moved to Australia in 1997 to pursue post-doctoral studies after he obtained a PhD in Neurovirology from the University of Burgundy.

 Career

 Guillemin has been working in the field of Neuroimmunology since then, with a focus on tryptophan metabolism research.

-Guillemin started his career as a Senior Research Scientist at St Vincent's Private Hospital (1997-2003), then he became an Associate Professor at the University of New South Wales (2003-2012).
+Guillemin started his career as a senior research scientist at St Vincent's Private Hospital (1997-2003), then he became an associate professor at the University of New South Wales (2003-2012).

 In 2011, he was involved in the founding of The Motor Neurone Disease (MND) Research Centre at Macquarie University.
 He was co-director of the centre from 2011 to 2016.
 As part of his work at the centre, Guillemin and his group study "the involvement of tryptophan in MND" and focus on neuroinflammation and neurotoxicity.

 Guillemin has been studying the involvement of tryptophan catabolism (via the kynurenine pathway- KP B) in human neurodegenerative diseases for more than 20 years.
 Guillemin and his teams have conducted research that demonstrates the importance of the KP in multiple sclerosis, Alzheimer's disease and motor neuron disease, which has diagnostic, prognostic and therapeutic potential.
 This research has been extended to looking at the chemicals in the brain and their relation to other diseases such as depression, suicide, autism and cancers.

 Guillemin is part of a research group working on neuroactive (toxic or protective) metabolites derived from tryptophan.

 As a result of their research, the team has identified a "new process for the uptake of the neurotoxin quinolinic acid (QUIN) in human neurons that could reduce the impact of major inflammatory diseases".
-The study built on the results of previous research by Guillemin that demonstrated excessive amounts of QUIN accumulate within the human brain of Alzheimer’s and motor neuron disease (MND) patients.
+The study built on the results of previous research by Guillemin that demonstrated excessive amounts of QUIN accumulate within the human brain of Alzheimer's and motor neuron disease (MND) patients.

 As an extension of his research on tryptophan and QUIN, Guillemin has also conducted research into Multiple Sclerosis (MS), including a project that discovered the first blood biomarker for MS. The result of the project was the identification of a biomarker that can discriminate between the three subtypes of MS with 85-90 percent accuracy, allowing for a more accurate diagnosis of MS in patients.

 Guillemin has been the Editor-in-Chief of The International Journal on Tryptophan Research since 2008.

-He was appointed as a Professor of Neuroscience at Macquarie University in 2012.
+He was appointed as a professor of neuroscience at Macquarie University in 2012.
+He however left the university in 2023, during an investigation in potential research misconduct.
+A report on the preliminary investigation was published in November 2023, indicating there was indeed a potential breach of the university's research code.